NickColley/design-of-forms/src/the-form-in-print/alphabets/index.md

 PLEASE ENTER AN APPEARANCE FOR, blank field.
 (Give full name of defendant wishing to appear (See Note 2 on back).).
 [sued as, blank field], in this Action.
-(Give name by which defendant is described in writ if this differs from defendant's full name, otherwise delete words in square brackets.).
+(Give name by which defendant is described in writ if this differs from defendant’s full name, otherwise delete words in square brackets.).
 [The defendant neither resides nor carries on business within the district of the above named District Registry.
 The name of the plaintiff, or his solicitor, and his address for service is].
 (Strike out the words in square brackets if the appearance is entered in the District Registry.)
 (Copy particulars from writ.)